WuphonsReach/rimworld-notes/plays/SparrowTribe2025/5508-SparrowTribe.md

 We captured Rocavin (M, 21, imp) from the raid.
 Natural focus, sniper, mariner, pretty with burning passion for construction.

 Buch and Porg get married on the 3rd.

+Ra and Zemlik get married on the 6th.

+Purple has a fatal heart attack on the 9th.
+Fortunately, we have the technology, er, Buch with the Resurrect ability.

+Cyan reaches adulthood.
+She picks up fast learner along with burning passions for shooting, crafting, construction and intellectual.

+Blue flirted with Rocavin and they are now lovers.

+Nexia enters labor on the 11th.
+She gives birth to a healthy baby girl named Quail.
+Quail picks up the wimp trait from her mother due to the extra pain gene.
+But no other xenogenes were passed down.

+Stork reaches age 7.
+He picks up burning passions for intellectual and crafting and normal passions for medical and plants.
+His trait will be swift and steady which has bonuses to medical.

+## Sep-5518

+Fair of Age: Fun

+Caravaners:
+- Blue
+- Cyan
+- Rocavin
+- Rytt
+- Suski
+- Yellow
+- Zemlik

+Sending 6 colonists off map to start building a basic road down to the nearest stone road.
+They're leaving on the 4th, it's about 2 days to the far end of the project then they start building coming back.
+I gave them about 9 days of food.
+We need to plan on about 300 wood per tile of road.
+I'm sure that I'm not sending enough wood.

+Zebra becomes an adult and picks up a burning passion for medical.
+Her new trait is groundbreaker to go with hotfoot and diligent student.
+She picks up passions for plants and social.

+Indigo reaches the age of 7.
+She's gaining the pescatarian trait (loves to eat fish).
+Her passions are animals, intellectual and construction.

+Another caravan for road building on the 9th.

+Psychic bloom starts on the 15th.

+Finch becomes a child.

+## Dec-5518

+Ryk reaches age 10.
+She picks up the optimist trait and a burning passion for shooting.
+Along with passions for social and plants.

+Blue proposed marriage to Rocavin, who accepted.

+We've unlocked electricity after 10 years.

+Lime reaches age 3.

+Psychic bloom ends on the 12th.

+# 5519

+## Apr-5519

+Elder Remembrance: Beautiful

+Blue is pregnant with Rocavin's child.

+Allied with Pact of Wasgaler by dumping large piles of raw meat onto the traders.
+Enough for +200 relations.

+Stork reaches age 10.
+He picks up diligent student.
+He picks up passions for cooking, social, artistic and animals.
+He already had burning passions for crafting and intellectual.
+No luck on getting a burning passion for medical, maybe when he turns 13.

+Quail reaches age 3.

+## Jul-5519

+Blue enters labor.
+She gives birth to a baby girl named Szov.
+Szov picked up very fast runner and fire resistant from Rocavin.
+Also a lot of not so good genes like weak immunity, slow healing, unhappy, poor plants and animals.

+Indigo reaches age 10.
+She picks up the backpacker trait.
+She picks up passions for medical, plants and crafting.

+Drop pod raid.

+Nexia is pregnant.

+War merchant from Union of Foobenthor is selling us two slaves, Svorda and Breire.
+We'll hold the emancipation ritual and see if either join us.
+We'll also dump enough goods onto the caravan to get us to allied.

+Svorda joined us.
+She's age 11, fun-loving and insatiable.
+A burning passion for crafting and regular passions for mining and intellectual.

+Blue is pregnant.

+## Sep-5519

+Fair of Age: Unforgettable

+Allied with Wayoufarberium.

+Porg is pregnant.
+She's one of our frontline fighters, sleeping with Buch.

+Ryk becomes an adult.
+She picks up the martial artist trait, plus burning passions in medical and social.
+A minor passion in melee to go with the martial artist trait seems good.

+Lime (M, 5) and Finch (M, 6) decide to have a beer and smokeleaf party.

+Mech cluster on the 8th.
+We use Vortex to stun the mobile units, a smoke launcher to blind the two turrets and melee use their leap abilities to get in an kill the turrets before bashing the mobile units to bits.

+Shuttle crash drops Pavilion (M, 57) into our lap.
+Brave and nimble with burning passions for melee and animals.
+Plus he has the natural focus meditation type.

+Nexia enters labor on the 14th.
+She gives birth to a healthy baby girl named Cricket.
+Ricket picks up great crafting and dead calm from her mother.
+But also delicate, extra pain and awful social genes.

+Finch reaches age 7.
+He picks up passions for shooting, crafting and artistic.
+He picks up the nimble trait.

+## Dec-5519

+Allied with Langua Pact.

+Svorda reaches adulthood and picks up an interest in artistic things.
+She's also a hard worker.

+Blue starts labor on the 6th.
+Rocavin was already at the hospital due to a fight with an unwanted dark visitor.
+She gives birth to a healthy baby boy named Thaaz.
+Thazz picks up the fire spew, slow wound healing, unhappy, cold weakness, heat super-tolerant and weak melee damage from Rocavin.

+Finished battery research, we can finally build the windmills.

+Porg enters labor on the 8th.
+She gives birth to a healthy baby girl named Heidr.
+Heidr picked up mild cell instability and poor cooking, but no other xenogenes.

+Lime reaches age 7.
+He picks up passions for social and medical along with the hale trait.

+Stork reaches adulthood.
+He picks up powerful senses.
+Burning passions for social, shooting, medical and cooking to go with his burning passions for crafting and intellectual.
+He'll be set to research when not doing wardening or butchering or caring for the tribal children.

+# 5520

+## Apr-5520

+Elder Remembrance: Unimpressive